Will-Deter/will-deter.github.io/index.markdown

 #### Asheville, NC

 <br clear="left"/>
-Thank you for visiting my website!
+Thank you for visiting!
 If you want to learn more about me or view my curriculum vitae, please visit the "About" page.
 You can browse my posts below.